-At UL Lafayette, our University Doctoral Fellowships presently offer a stipend of $19,080 for the academic year—as well as a waiver of tuition and most fees.
-These fellowships fund three or four years of study, depending upon whether you enter with or without the master’s degree in hand.
-Some Ph.D. programs also offer University Research Center Fellowships with higher stipends and similar tuition/fee waivers.
-Contact the graduate coordinator for your program of study to find out more about the availability of these competitive doctoral fellowships.
+At UL Lafayette, our University Doctoral Fellowships presently offer a stipend of $20,000 for the academic year as well as a waiver of tuition and most fees.
+These fellowships are available to students pursuing a Ph.D. degree and fund three or four years of study, depending upon whether you enter with or without the master’s degree in hand.

 University Doctoral Fellowship Eligibility

 - 3.5 GPA on undergraduate work, or a 3.7 GPA if graduate hours have been pursued.

 - Must be a first-time doctoral applicant pursuing a Ph.D. degree.
 A current doctoral student who first enrolled at UL in the immediately preceding spring or summer semester may be eligible for the fellowship beginning in the fall semester.